simonmichau/primertool/doc/1_introduction.rst

 .. code:: bash

-    pip install .
+    conda env create -f environment.yml

-in the main directory.
+in the main directory (requires conda and pip installed).

 You will also need gcc installed on your system, so check if you already have it by running